itlackey/giv_py/ollama-refactor.md

 ## Acceptance Criteria

-- [ ] All `grep -r "ollama"` searches return only README historical references (if any)
 - [ ] All `grep -r "detect_api_type"` searches return no results
 - [ ] All tests pass
-- [ ] Documentation is consistent and doesn't mention Ollama as special case
+- [ ] Documentation is consistent and provides details of using Ollama via the OpenAI API
 - [ ] LLMClient works uniformly with all API endpoints
 - [ ] No special case logic remains for different API types